 3- DRIE technology

-DRIE technology (Deep Reactive Ion Etching) allows micromechanical components to be made with extreme precision (1 micron or 1/1000th of a millimeter tolerances can be achieved for some movement components) and this process works particularly well with carbon crystal.
+DRIE technology (Deep Reactive Ion Etching) allows micromechanical components to be made with extreme precision (1 micron or 1/1000th of millimeter tolerance can be achieved for some movement components) and this process works particularly well with carbon crystal.

 4- Differential gearing